KevinGines1/cooking-recipe-backend/README.md

 ### Future implementations
 1. Add `tags` for recipes making it easier for users to find and filter recipes
     - Examples: User's can a tag a recipe as: `#protein`, `#calorie_deficit`, `#carbo_loading`
+2. Optimize the full-text search by adding *indices (or indexes)* to the search vector
+3. Optimize the conjunction tables b adding *indices (or indexes)* to the respective foreign keys